Sarah has big goals for her retirement.

 Then realize that if you keep saving like this, you’re also benefiting from not spending your hard-earned savings and it will keep working for you.

 For every year that she works, she will have income so she won’t have to withdraw $150,000 a year from her retirement accounts.
-Assuming she keeps saving $35,000 a year, which adds that $150,000 of compounding.
+Assuming she keeps saving $35,000 a year, plus benefits from compounding.
 In total, it’s equivalent to adding $300,000 to the back end of her retirement plan for each year of waiting, Lynch said.

 But at the same time, Lynch said, you should be sure to enjoy what you save.